webmasterdevlin/AspNetCoreRepositoryPattern/AspNetCoreRepositoryPattern/README.md

 - Configure Swagger UI in the Startup.cs
 - Create helpers and extensions for API versioning with Swagger UI integration
 - Create a base controller name ApiController
+- Create todos controller on v1 only using repository pattern
-- Create controllers and inherit from ApiController
+- inherit the todos controller from ApiController
+- Use the repository in todos controller
 - Edit the launchSettings.json of the Properties folder from weatherforecast to swagger/index.html
 - Add Serilog Nuget packages
 - Configure Serilog in the Program.cs